FREE Claverdon Primary School's iPhone & Android App

 Organisation and Responsibilities

 The Full Governing Board consists of 12 Governors.
-Our Chair of Governors is Mr Steven Timberlake who can be contacted via the school office.
+Our Chair of Governors is Mr. Francis Hilton who can be contacted via the school office.

 A matrix of responsibilities for our governing board can be found below: